gargimehendale/github-actions-ci-maven/README.md

 # github-actions-ci-maven
-CI pipeline for maven project using github actions testing the docker push for jfrog
+CI pipeline for maven project using github actions testing the docker push for jfrog test